Bayesian Inverse Problems with Heterogeneous Variance: Introduction

-Consider the following probability model for $Y$ which are noisy indirect observations of unknown function $\mu$:
+Consider the following probability model for $Y$ which are noisy indirect observations of an unknown function $\mu$:

-where $\mu \in H_1$, a separable Hilbert space and a known, injective, continuous, linear operator $K$ maps $\mu$ into another separable Hilbert space, $H_2$.
-Here $\epsilon$ represents the level of noise, and $W$ is a random process.
-For instance, under the white noise model, this model is equivalent to the setting of $n$ observations from this model at $n$ regularly spaced points with $\epsilon =\frac{1}{\sqrt{n}}$ \cite{BrownLow1996}.
+where $\mu \in H_0$, a separable Hilbert space and a known, injective, continuous, linear operator $K$ maps $\mu$ into another separable Hilbert space, $H_1$.
+Here a scalar $\epsilon$ represents the level of noise, and $W$ is a random Gaussian process in $H_1$.
+See \citet{knapik_bayesian_2011} for a statistical interpretation of this model.
+We consider the setting where $W$ is not necessarily a white noise.
+This occurs for differential operators \cite{agapiou_posterior_2013} and econometric problems \cite{FlorensSimoni}.
+Also, model (\ref{f2model}) can be viewed as a continuous experiment used to study asymptotically equivalent discrete models \cite{JohnstoneSilverman1997, JSchmidtHieber}.

-We consider ill-posed problems when the solutions even of a noise free problem (with $\epsilon=0$) does not depend continuously on observations.
-This happens, for instance when the eigenvalues of operator $K^* K$ decay to 0.
+We consider ill-posed problems when the solution, even of a noise free problem (with $\epsilon=0$), does not depend continuously on observations.
+This happens, for instance when the eigenvalues of operator $K^T K$ decay to 0 \cite{cavalier_nonparametric_2008}.
 Typically, most methods for solving linear ill-posed inverse problems involve \emph{regularising} the solution space, by constraining the set of solutions using some a priori information such as a small norm, sparsity or smoothness, normally leading to a unique solution in a noise free case.
-For further details, see \cite{IP96}.
+For further details, see \citet{engl_regularization_1996}.
 Most regularised solutions can be interpreted as a Bayesian estimator where the regularisation is reflected as the prior information.
-For a more detailed discussion of correspondence between the penalised likelihood and Bayesian approaches, see \cite{Bochkina2013}.
+For a more detailed discussion of the correspondence between the penalised likelihood and Bayesian approaches, see \citet{bochkina_consistency_2013}.